 The next thing to look at are the requirements to get the bonus.
 There are quite a few different ways that the betting sites use to establish eligibility – we’ve listed these below in order of preference (best to worst), specifically looking at the value of the offer compared to the trigger requirements.

 - No Deposit Free Bets – These are rare and at any one time there are only one or two betting sites offering them.
 They are one of the best forms of free bet offer as they are given to new customers when they sign up – without needing any kid of deposit.
-Some of the betting sites may require you to register a credit or debit card to verify your identity and to protect against under age gambling.
-At time of writing, two betting sites were offering this kind of bet – Sky (£10 free) and Betfred (£10 free).
+Some of the betting sites may require you to register a debit card to verify your identity and to protect against under age gambling.

 - First Bet Matched – The most normal type of free bet offer is the matched bet.
 Here you receive a free bet to the same value as the first bet you place with your own money.
 For example, if you sign up, deposit and bet £25, you would receive a £25 free bet.
 Sometimes betting sites only offer a free bet at a set value – so you have to deposit and bet £25 or more to get £25.
 Other betting sites will match the value of your first bet up to a maximum – so if the offer is for a free bet worth up to £50, then you could deposit £10 and get a £10 matched bet.
 However, we recommend using the full value of any bonus you are offered when possible.

 - First Deposit Bonus – These kind of offers can often be as good as a matched bet, depending on the requirements that come attached.
 Here you receive a bonus amount relative to your initial deposit.
-For example, Bet365 offer a 100% match on your first deposit worth up to £200.
-These bonuses and qualifying must be turned over a specific number of times before they can be withdrawn (the requirements for the Bet365 offer are 4x the value of the bonus).
+For example, you may be able to claim a 100% match on your first deposit worth up to £200.
+These bonuses and qualifying must then be turned over a specific number of times before they can be withdrawn.
 Higher match percentages are preferred, with the maximum usually being around 100%.
 So a 100% match up to £200 is often preferable to a 25% bonus up to £250 as the risk to your own funds is lower (£200 vs £1000).

 - No Lose Bets – Some players find no lose bets as a little bit deceptive as they aren’t really as they sound.
 A no lose bet is a form of matched bet that is only given if your qualifying bet loses.
 If it wins, you do not receive any free bets.
 A better name for these might be ‘second chance bets’, which describes them a little more accurately.